JRakin/Problem-Solving-Playground/README.md

 # Problem-Solving-Playground
-this is all problems i have solved in different OJ like hackerrank, codeforces and SPOJ
+all the problems i have solved in different OJ like hackerrank, codeforces and SPOJ